linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

 1. By default, the `analytics` tab for the instance will be automatically selected, and directly underneath the CPU usage graph will be observable.

-Generally, when observing the CPU graph, good candidates for an upgrade to a dedicated CPU will have high and often relatively steady CPU usage.
-That being said, this does not necessarily need to be constant and may have high peaks that reflect a possibility for improvement with a dedicated CPU.
+Generally, when observing the CPU graph, good candidates for an upgrade to a Dedicated CPU will have high and often relatively steady CPU usage.
+That being said, this does not necessarily need to be constant and may have high peaks that reflect a possibility for improvement with a Dedicated CPU.

 ![Dedicated CPU Candidate Graph](cpuusagethrottle.png "Create a Dedicated CPU instance in the Cloud Manager")